Supporting the Mental Health of Older Adults

 You can make the difference.

-You can make the difference in the lives of seniors across Canada.
-As a non-profit agency and registered charity, our strategies depend on your support.
+You can make the difference in the lives of older adults across Canada.
+As a program under the umbrella of the Canadian Academy of Geriatric Psychiatry, our strategies depend on your support.

 Do you support someone experiencing changes in mood or behaviour related to dementia?